Short hike with a butterfly garden plus a side trip for viewpoints over pretty marshland.

-The parking area is on the right side just past a restroom building and the trail is at the far right corner of the lot.
+The parking area is on the right side just past a restroom building.

 Arrowsmith Viewing Area – The trail starts at the far end of the parking lot.
 The wide easy path has views over the marsh and an osprey nesting platform.

 At the end, it branches off left and right – both are short dead-ends to more viewing areas.